Tyrowin/pyfetch/README.md

 # HTTP CLI

 A lightweight command-line interface for making HTTP requests.
-Built with Python, this tool provides an easy way to make GET and POST requests with support for JSON data and customizable timeouts.
+Built with Python, this tool provides an easy way to make GET, POST, PUT, PATCH and DELETE requests with support for JSON data and customizable timeouts.

 ## Features